I lift up my eyes to the hills.

 who made heaven and earth.

-My daughter just had her second baby a little over a month ago so she now has two both under 19 months.
+My daughter just had her second baby a little over a month ago, so she now has two both under 19 months.
 I want to share what I shared with her on one of those days that everything seemed to be piling up and the feeling of being overwhelmed was taking over.
-It’s my favorite quote I heard through Elisabeth Elliot and I know I overuse it but there is much wisdom in it, “Do the next thing”.
+It's my favorite quote I heard from Elisabeth Elliot and I know I overuse it but there is much wisdom in it, “Do the next thing.”

 As I encouraged her to, I encourage you on those days to just take a moment to do the following: